carlislerainey/adv-methods/schedule.md

 * Think about how we might go about climbing a hill using a computer algorithm.
 Perhaps we can actually implement something workable?
 * Introduce and demonstrate the `optim()` function in R.

-## Week 4: Binary Outcomes
+## Sept 16: Binary Outcomes

+Do Homework 3.

-### The Usual Logit or Probit
+**The Usual Logit or Probit**

 * Long, J. Scott.
 1997. *Regression Models for Categorical and Limited Dependent Variables.* Sage Publications.
 Chapter 3.

-### More Specialized Forms
+[Dropbox]

+**More Specialized Forms**

 * Nagler, Jonathan.
-1994.
-"Scobit: An Alternative Estimator to Logit and Probit." *American Journal of Political Science* 38: 230-255.
+1994. "[Scobit: An Alternative Estimator to Logit and Probit](http://www.nyu.edu/classes/nbeck/q2/nagler.scobit.pdf)." *American Journal of Political Science* 38: 230-255.
 * King, Gary and Langche Zeng.
-2001.
-"Logistic Regression in Rare Events Data." *Political Analysis* 12: 137-163.
+2001. "[Logistic Regression in Rare Events Data](http://gking.harvard.edu/files/0s.pdf)." *Political Analysis* 12: 137-163.
 * Zorn, Christopher.
 2005.
 "A Solution to Separation in Binary Response Models." *Political Analysis* 13: 157-170.
+[Gated](http://pan.oxfordjournals.org/content/13/2/157.full.pdf+html)

-## Week 5: Simulation
+## Week 5: Quantities of Interest, Simulation, and Interaction

+This is the second most important week of the whole semester.

+**Quantities of Interest and Simulation**

 * King, Gary, Michael Tomz, and Jason Wittenberg.
 2000.
 "Making the Most of Statistical Analyses:Improving Interpretation and Presentation." *American Journal of Political Science* 44: 341-355.

+**Logit Models and Interaction Terms**

+* Nagler, Jonathan.
+1991.
+"The Effect of Registration Laws and Education on U.S. Voter Turnout." *American Political Science Review* 85:1393-1405.
+[Gated](http://www.jstor.org/stable/1963952)
+* Berry, William, Jacqueline H. R. DeMeritt, and Justin Esarey.
+2010. "[Testing for Interaction in Binary Logit and Probit Models: Is a Product Term Essential?](http://mailer.fsu.edu/~wberry/garnet-wberry/berry%20ajps%20jan%202010.pdf)" *American Journal of Political Science* 54:248-266.
+* Rainey, Carlisle. "[Compression and Conditional Effects](http://www.carlislerainey.com/files/compress.pdf)."
+Working paper.